skyshore2001/symfind/__README__.txt

 stable, reliable and fast.

 ==============================================================================
-2 Install							*sf-install*
+2. Install							*sf-install*

-On MS Windows, you need install Perl.
+On Linux, run install_linux and specify your path. >
-Modify install_windows.bat for your path and just run it.
-It's easy and just copy files to your folder.
+	# sh install_linux

-On Linux, modify path in script install_linux and run it.
+On MS Windows, you need install Perl and then run install_windows.bat.

 stags (for Linux) and stags.exe (for Windows) is included.
 It's used by symscan.pl. stags is a branch of ctags with slight change that works better with Symfind.
 You can find source code of stags in symfind source package.

 ==============================================================================
-3 Quick Start 						*:Symfind*
+3. Quick Start 						*:Symfind*

 Key tools: >
 	symscan.pl (code scanner, generates repo-file)